harigopal/rorml-manifesto/README.md

 1. Include a package that contains utility functions and extensions to the standard library.

 When written like _that_, it doesn't seem quite important, but the reality is that using Rails without ActiveSupport would feel _crippling_.
 Most Rails developers are so used to the additions that ActiveSupport brings that they don't know [where Ruby ends and Rails begins](https://railshurts.com/quiz/).

+## Documentation

+Rails has [extensive, well-written guides](https://guides.rubyonrails.org) that cover most of its features.
+It takes a developer from being a newbie, all the way to being proficient, and includes many friendly examples.
+It sets a high standard for quality of documentation - simply _matching_ that would be quite a feat.